The stele erected by the Municipality of Trieste in the cemetery of Servola, in memory of the victims of the Italian air raid of April 21th, 1916.

 Sun done e sun fioi – On women and children

-Ga fato sparar – Has had shouting
+Ga fato sparar – Has had shooting

 Adosso ai Zivili – Right on civilians

-Vittorio dall’alto – Vittorio from above
+Vittorio dall’alto – Vittorio from up there

 Su cese e ospedali – On churches and hospitals